kateolmstead/playnomics-ios/README.md

     </tbody>
 </table>

-Example client-side calls for players completing events, with generated IDs:
+Example client-side calls for users completing events, with generated IDs:

 ```objectivec
 //when milestone CUSTOM1 is reached